PN-Tester/Nuance/README.md

 More features will be added in the near future!

-Coming Soon : UTF16 long encoding substitution, Text Redactor, upgraded homoglyph support for unicode "confusables"
+Coming Soon : UTF16 long encoding substitution, upgraded homoglyph support for unicode "confusables"

 # Installation
 1. git clone https://github.com/PN-Tester/Nuance/